Utah's Lee faces tight race against independent McMullin - Local News 8

 Associated Press

-Lee won election to his first two terms in the Senate by convincing margins, but both candidates this year have said they expect the race to be close.
+Lee won election to his first two terms in the Senate by convincing margins, but Lee said at an election night party in Salt Lake City that he expected the race to be close.

+As Lee addressed reporters in English and Spanish, his supporters and staff congregated in front of a projector watching results trickle in from eastern states, including Florida, Georgia and Pennsylvania on FOX News.
+A band called The Truth Project played oldies on stage while guests drank non-alcoholic ginger beer and Mountain Dew.

+Though polls were scheduled to close at 8 p.m., Lieutenant Gov. Deidre Henderson said she expected 30 to 45 minutes of delays so voters in line could cast their ballots.
+Her office had warned results may be late to publish as several counties expected more in-person voters than usual due to late arriving mail ballots.
+The vast majority of Utah voters cast ballots by mail.

 An upset victory from McMullin, who ran for president in 2016 as an independent, would complicate both parties’ efforts to win control of Congress.
 McMullin, a former Republican, was endorsed by the Utah Democratic Party earlier this year but is running as an independent, unaffiliated with either party.
 Unlike independent Sens.
 Angus King of Maine and Bernie Sanders of Vermont, McMullin has vowed not to caucus with either party.